-Professional Trust Administration
+Professional Trust Administration in Northern Virginia

 When planning their estates, many of our Virginia clients decide to establish trusts for their heirs.
 Regardless of the type of trust involved, several issues have to be addressed.
 Will the trust be revocable or irrevocable?
 Under what conditions will control of the account be turned over to the beneficiary if any?
 Are there tax advantages to the trust that the client selects?
 In addition, the lawyer who has helped establish the trust has to determine how it will fit into the overall picture when the estate goes to probate.

 Although the concept of a trust is simple—one party gives over control of the money to another for the benefit of a third—it requires an experienced estate planning lawyer to establish, document and administer the trust.
-The Attorneys as Hale Ball Carlson Baumgartner Murphy, PLC have been preparing and administering wills and trusts for their clients’ estates for decades.
+The Attorneys at Hale Ball Carlson Baumgartner Murphy, PLC have been preparing and administering wills and trusts for their clients’ estates for decades.
 When you meet with one of our estate planners, he or she will go over the advantages and drawbacks associated with establishing different types of trusts.
 You will also be informed as to how we will administer the trust.

 In the Commonwealth of Virginia, attorneys who administer trusts are strictly regulated by the State Bar.
 The trustee must deposit the funds in a “financial institution approved by the Virginia State Bar.”
 This can be “regulated state or federal chartered banks, savings institutions, and credit unions that are properly licensed and authorized to do business, have federal insurance on deposits and have entered into and agreed to abide by a Virginia State Bar Approved Financial Institution Agreement.
 The trustees must observe further requirements that depend on whether or not the account bears interest.” – Virginia State Bar